huggingface/transformers/docs/source/model_doc/visual_bert.rst

 Tips:

 1. All the checkpoints are named in a way to depict whether these checkpoints are the `pretrained` checkpoints.
 The visual embedding dimensions differ in each case.
-Here is a description of the configurations:
+Here is a decription of the checkpoints:
    - visualbert-vqa-coco-pre: autoclass:: transformers.VisualBertForPreTraining pre-trained on CoCo dataset with masked language modeling and sentence-image prediction tasks.
    - visualbert-vqa-pre: autoclass:: transformers.VisualBertForPreTraining pre-trained on VQA dataset with masked language modeling and sentence-image prediction tasks, after pre-training on CoCo dataset.
    - visualbert-vqa: autoclass:: transformers.VisualBertForQuestionAnswering fine-tuned on VQA task, after pre-training on CoCo and VQA dataset.
    - visualbert-nlvr2-coco-pre: autoclass:: transformers.VisualBertForPreTraining pre-trained on CoCo dataset with
      masked language modeling and sentence-image prediction tasks.
    - visualbert-nlvr2-pre: autoclass:: transformers.VisualBertForPreTraining pre-trained on NLVR2 dataset with masked
      language modeling and sentence-image prediction tasks, after pre-training on CoCo dataset.
    - visualbert-nlvr2: autoclass:: transformers.VisualBertForVisualReasoning fine-tuned on NLVR2 task, after
      pre-training on CoCo and NLVR2 dataset.
    - visualbert-vcr-coco-pre: autoclass:: transformers.VisualBertForPreTraining pre-trained on CoCo dataset with masked language modeling and sentence-image prediction tasks.
    - visualbert-vcr-pre: autoclass:: transformers.VisualBertForPreTraining pre-trained on VCR dataset with masked language modeling and sentence-image prediction tasks, after pre-training on CoCo dataset.
    - visualbert-vcr: autoclass:: transformers.VisualBertForMultipleChoice fine-tuned on VCR task, after pre-training on CoCo and VCR dataset.

 2. Most of the checkpoints provided work with the `VisualBertForPreTraining` configuration.
 Other checkpoints provided are for down-stream tasks - VQA, VCR, NLVR2.
 Hence, if you are not working on these downstream tasks, you should